zmap/zlint/README.md

 See `zlint -h` for all available command line options.

 ### Linting Certificate Revocation Lists
 No special flags are necessary when running lints against a certificate revocation list.
-However, the CRL in question MUST a PEM encoded ASN.1 with the `X509 CRL` PEM armor.
+However, the CRL in question MUST be a PEM encoded ASN.1 with the `X509 CRL` PEM armor.

 The following is an example of a parseable CRL PEM file.
 ```